ramda/ramda/README.md

 ### Automatic Currying ###

-The functions included automatically allow for partial application without an explicit call to lPartial.
+Ramda functions are curried by default to allow for partial application without an explicit call to lPartial.
 Many of these operate on lists.
 A single list parameter should probably come last, which might conflict with the design of other libraries that have strong